1. Add Linkup Parameters to Your Request

 3. Using with Prompts

-If you’re using the Prompts feature, you can include the Linkup template variables in your prompt templates.
-When you make a request with linkup_params
+If you’re using Keywords AI Prompts, you can include the Linkup template variables in your prompt templates.
+When you make a request withlinkup_params

 , the variables will be populated and rendered in your prompt.